 I appreciate everything my parents did for me and I tried to give back and did everything they wanted me to do but in the end, I’m studying for myself, not my parents.
 Of course, they are so disappointed in me and ashamed for being a uni dropout but they are also ashamed to have a depressed daughter, still think I’m making it all up, don’t approve of any of my life choices, critical of my work, art, blog or fashion brand I’m currently creating.

 Maybe a university degree would finally please them but I’m not gonna risk my health for the possibility of my parent’s approval.

 They need to say goodbye to a daughter they dreamed to have and try to settle for the daughter they have.

 I could write down all of the cheesy self-empowering quotes and be all sloppy about the new-found point in life.
 But I cringe at just the thought of that.

 Here is the list of stupid questions I got asked so far and my answers:

 Won’t you regret it when you’re older?

 Maybe but it’s what I want right now.
 I never really planned my future before as I never believed I could have any, I always assumed I would die till I’m 25.
-Now I don’t plan for future cuz there are just so many things I want to do and have the opportunity to do I can’t limit myself in something simple like “plan”
+Now I don’t plan for the future cuz there are just so many things I want to do and have the opportunity to do I can’t limit myself to something simple like “plan”

 I don’t even regret not quitting sooner.
-If I quit earlier I might never fall into such health problems but I would also never met people I met, friends I made on the way, a blog I created, countries I traveled and I would probably not be in this clear and free state of mind.
+If I quit earlier I might never fall into such health problems but I would also never met people I met, friends I made on the way, a blog I created, countries I traveled, and I would probably not be in this clear and free state of mind.